JUPIX AND PROPERTYFILE

 7.2 The Provider shall follow its archiving procedures for Client Data, as such procedures may be amended by the Provider in its sole discretion from time to time.
 In the event of any loss or damage to Client Data, the Client’s sole and exclusive remedy shall be for the Provider to use reasonable commercial endeavours to restore the lost or damaged Client Data from the latest copy of such Client Data maintained by the Provider.
 The Provider shall not be responsible for any loss, destruction, alteration or disclosure of Client Data caused by any third party (except those third parties sub‐contracted by the Provider to perform services related to Client Data maintenance and back‐up).

-7.3 If the Client is a franchisee, the Client agrees that the Provider may provide the Client’s franchisor with access to and copies of the Client Data.
+7.3 If the Client is a franchisee or group company, the Client agrees that the Provider may provide the Client’s franchisor and/or Client’s group companies with access to and copies of the Client Data.

 7.4 The Provider and the Client acknowledge that for the purposes of the Data Protection Legislation, the Client is the Data Controller and the Provider is the Data Processor of any Personal Data that Client provides to the Provider under the Contract (“Client Personal Data”).
 The categories of Client Personal Data to be processed by the Provider and the processing activities to be performed under the Contract are: